tiburzi/cync/README.md

 A cyclic drum machine for experimenting with non-quantized grooves.
 Click here to run: <a href="https://cync.app/" target="blank">Launch App</a>

+For best results, run Cync using Google Chrome or Mozilla Firefox.

 <br>

 ## About